 Verna recalls Jon Keeley’s 1992 presentation, “Native grassland restoration: the initial stage – assessing suitable sites” (published 1993) as the first to publicly question that assumption, correlating natural vegetation with soil types and other environmental factors.

 At the time, Environmental Impact Reports routinely accepted restoration of perennial grasses as mitigation for impacts to nonnative grasslands.
 Perhaps some still do – ?

 But that was just as, expedited by listing of the California gnatcatcher, coastal sage scrub restoration became all the rage, applied to many existing annual grasslands in southern California – in recognition that these actually represented historically degraded shrublands.
 Combined conservation and regulatory impetus.

 While it’s unclear how broadly this awareness penetrated the culture as a whole, it absolutely enlightened Verna’s perspective from the moment she heard Keeley’s talk.

 Couple that with her own field exposure and learning some of the history and even prehistory of human land management and one wonders whether she would even recognize California prior to all human influence.

-Restoration of native vegetation types for the detention functions they catalyze must be based upon sound site analyses and correlation of site features and influences with what is known about suitable vegetation.
+Restoration of native vegetation types, especially including woody species, for the detention functions they catalyze must be based upon sound site analyses and correlation of site features and influences with what is known about suitable vegetation.
 This will be the foundation of sustainability, as well as of watershed/ catchment functions.
 And then adaptive management must see the transition onward to self-sustaining landscapes within human ecosystems.